bootssecurity/StackAuth-React-Native-Expo-Template/README.md

    ```

    This will start the Expo development server.
 You can then:
-   - Press `i` to open iOS simulator
+   - Press `i` to open iOS simulator (requires EAS development build)
-   - Press `a` to open Android emulator
+   - Press `a` to open Android emulator (requires EAS development build)
-   - Scan the QR code with Expo Go app on your physical device
+   - Install your EAS development build on a physical device and scan the QR code

+   **Note:** Due to native dependencies, you cannot use Expo Go.
+You must use an EAS development build.

 ## 📁 Project Structure